 If the student is not satisfied with the resolution provided by the Director or Dean of Students, the concern should be addressed in writing to the Provost or the Vice President who will address the concern promptly and may request to meet or speak by phone with the student.
 They will communicate the final decision to all concerned.

-Provost (all concerns related to Academics): Dr. Elizabeth Johnson at [email protected].
+Provost (all concerns related to Academics): Dr. Elizabeth Johnson ([email protected])

-If the complaint is not answered to the student's satisfaction, the student should send a written complaint to Elaine M. Neely, Chief Regulatory Officer at [email protected], who will review the documentation and make a decision within seven (7) business days.
+Complaints relative to Post University activities or personnel should first be resolved with the Student Complaint Procedure as described above.
+If the complaint is not answered to the student's satisfaction, the student should send a written complaint to the President and Chief Operating Officer (COO) ([email protected]), who will review the documentation and decide within seven (7) business days.

 If after following the procedures above, the student feels the complaint or concern has not been addressed, the student may contact the Connecticut Office of Higher Education or the University's accrediting agency, New England Commission on Higher Education (NECHE).

 A student wishing to contact the Connecticut Office of Higher Education is referred to the following site for instructions on filing a complaint: